Preparing for Enrollment

 Auditing A Class

 Auditing a class is a process in which a student pays the fee, attends class sessions, receives all the instruction, and generally does the assignments and the work of a regularly enrolled student.
 However, he/she does not receive a grade or credit.
 The student is not required to take examinations.
-The last semester date to change credit/audit status for full-term classes is the end of the eighth week of classes for a 16-week semester (fall and spring) or the end of the fourth week of classes for the summer session.
-For courses that meet longer than 16 weeks, or less than 16 weeks but for at least two weeks, students may change credit/audit status during the first 50 percent of the class.
+The last semester date to change credit/audit status for full-term classes is the end of the ninth week of classes for a 16-week semester (fall and spring) or the end of the fifth week of classes for the summer session.
+For courses that meet longer than 16 weeks, or less than 16 weeks but for at least two weeks, students may change credit/audit status during the first 60 percent of the class.
 For classes that meet for less than two weeks, students may not change their credit/audit status after the class begins.
 After the semester begins, students enrolling in short-term classes must use an enrollment form to change credit/audit status.
 Full-term classes may be changed through myWNC using the “edit” function under “enroll.”

 Submission of a Late Registration form does not guarantee the request will be processed.
 Students are responsible to check to see if their request was granted and to verify the accuracy of their course schedule through myWNC.
 If not pre-paid, students must pay for courses approved for late registration immediately.

-Requests to exchange one full-term class for another with the same amount of credits must be submitted after the first week of the semester, with an Even Exchange Enrollment Request form, by the end of the second week of the semester.
+Requests to exchange one full-term class for another with the same amount or more credits must be submitted after the first week of the semester, with an Even Exchange Enrollment Request form, by the end of the second week of the semester.
 An instructor’s signature must be submitted for any class to be added.
 Even exchange of class/credit will remove the dropped class completely from a student’s transcript.
 Classes dropped after the 100 percent refund period that are not “even exchanged” will remain on a transcript with a grade of “W,” and may affect student financial aid.

 Submission of an Even Exchange form does not guarantee the request will be processed.
 Students are responsible for checking to see if their request was granted and to verify the accuracy of their course schedule through myWNC.